Glam Witch Style by Bridget Eileen

-Vintage Bridge Style is an age/sex/body positive, plus-size, pin-up, bargain-hunter style blog that provides people with inspiring ideas for retro fashion on a bargain-hunter's bohemian budget.
-Vintage Bridge Style features plus-size outfits for work and play, ideas for accessorizing and make up and hair stylings tips.
-This site is for bargain hunters of all ages, orientations, and sizes to help them look fabulous, have fun, and empower themselves to be happy, just as they are.
+Glam Witch Style by Bridget Eileen features plus-size outfits for work and play and ideas for accessorizing, make up, and hair styling.
+This site is for eclectic style lovers of all ages, orientations, and sizes to help them look fabulous, have fun, and empower themselves to be happy, just as they are.

-When I started this blog 1000 posts ago, I had been posting outfit selfies every day on Facebook.
-However, a little album on my private Facebook account wasn't really dynamic and public enough for what I wanted to do with each picture: showing off my economic and artistic prowess when it comes to a budget wardrobe full of pin up inspired outfits for work and for play.
-I decided to move everything to a public website and create this DIY bargain hunter, plus-size, pinup style fashion blog.
+When I started this blog, I had been posting outfit selfies every day on Facebook.
+However, a little album on my private Facebook account wasn't really dynamic and public enough for what I wanted to do with each picture: showing off my economic and artistic prowess when it comes to a budget wardrobe full of vintage inspired outfits for home and office.
+I decided to move everything to a public website and create this DIY cottagecore and glam witchcore eclectic style body positive beauty blog.

 The thing about this little hobby of mine is, the more I do it, the more I love it.
-And the more I read other fashion bloggers, especially in the pinup and plus size community, the more effort and love I want to pour into the site because I see what we're doing is more than just showing off cool clothes: we're changing the culture.
+And the more I read other beauty bloggers, especially in the various style communities I consider myself a part of--the age 30+ and 40+ style community, the body positivity community, the cottagecore and witchcore style and vintage clothes community, the thrifters, and budget-friendly bargain hunters--the more I love what we're doing.
+Because I see what we're doing is more than just showing off cool clothes: we're changing the culture.

 When I first began posting, I'd just put up a picture and a little note about where I got the items from.
-The more I've done this, though, the more I see how explaining how to find items at discount prices, how to style an outfit that's in a pin up style but for work, and how to wear outfits that make you feel happy in your body is a subversive and empowering thing.
-We receive detrimental subtle and blatant messages often: that we should spend more, weigh less, be more modest, be more homogeneous, generally just be better than we are right now.
-Sure we are flawed, but that's okay.
-Also it's okay to not have expensive clothes, wear a size 16, be over age 30 and want to look sexy AF, and to express ourselves in ways that aren't mainstream.
+The more I've done this, though, the more I see how explaining how to find items at discount prices, how to style an outfit that's in a cottagecore, witchcore, or other vintage style but for work, and especially how to wear outfits that make you feel happy in your body is a subversive and empowering thing.

 So, without doing anything but being myself and explaining what I wore today, I've ended up doing something rebellious.
 And I'm happy to do so, and I hope it drives you to do so, and support those who do so, as well.